neillimaye/neillimaye.github.io/index.md

 [BetterTempTool](https://neillimaye.github.io/bettertemptool) - A ReactJS tool for medical marijuana patients to optimize their vaporizer use (Currently integrating Redux into it)

-[BetterTempTool-Redux Rewrite](https://neillimaye.github.io/btt-redux/) - BetterTempTool rewritten with a Redux backend for added functionality & expandability.
-The big new feature is the ability to change the strain being analyzed, a more streamlined file structure, and a data structure to increase the amount of strains ready for analysis.
+[BetterTempTool-Redux Rewrite](https://neillimaye.github.io/btt-redux/) - BetterTempTool rewritten with Redux for added functionality & expandability.
+The big new feature is the ability to change the strain being analyzed, a more streamlined file structure, and a data structure to that makes adding different strains way easier.

 [Project Strauch](https://github.com/neillimaye/projectstrauch) - Source code only - Annotated Django & React tutorials to make them comprehensible from the source code